Danielyuuuuu/Graphics-and-Interaction-COMP30019-Project-2/README.md

   <img src="Gifs/gender.jpg" height="300"  >
 </p>

-_These graphs are from questionnaire evaluation's result._
+_This graph is from questionnaire evaluation's result._

 Our game's design target is mainly young people and we hope our game can help them relieve stress.
 Hence, 90% of the participants' ages are between 20 and 30, including university students and part-time or full-time employees.